busadave13/AKS.Infrastructure/.clinerules/azure-cloud-architect.md

 4. **Infrastructure as Code**: No manual Azure portal changes in production
 5. **Multi-Environment**: Support dev/staging/prod with environment parity
 6. **Cost-Conscious Infrastructure**: Always use Linux node images and right-sized, affordable VM SKUs
+7. **Availability Zone Resilience**: Always deploy to regions that support availability zones and configure all resources to span multiple zones for high availability

 ---